 A Clear Message Saves Time

 The biggest mistake people make when preparing presentations is working on their slides before they know what they want to say.
-Therefore, Spence & Company’s Effective Presentation Workshops teach participants how to define their message before they create their slides.
+Therefore, Spence & Company’s Effective Presentations Workshop teaches participants how to define their message before they create their slides.
 The resulting presentation takes less time to prepare and delivers a clear and compelling message with fewer slides that are easier to understand.

 Our instructional materials are a distinctive feature of Spence & Company workshops.

-Participants in all our programs receive two books: Organizing Ideas: The Key the Effective Communication and its supplement, Business Writing: the Good, the Bad, and the Ugly, plus The Spence & Company Guide.
+Participants in all our programs receive two books: Think First, Write Better: The Art of Communication That Everyone Knows, But No One Practices and its supplement, Business Writing: the Good, the Bad, and the Ugly, plus The Spence & Company Guide.

 The Good, the Bad, and the Ugly

-Business Writing: The Good, the Bad, and the Ugly reinforces the principles taught in Organizing Ideas in over 150 pages of examples that show how to convert confused accounts into well-organized and readable documents.
+Business Writing: The Good, the Bad, and the Ugly reinforces the principles taught in Think First, Write Better in over 150 pages of examples that show how to convert confused accounts into well-organized and readable documents.
 The book also provides models for the most common types of business documents, such as reports, proposals, minutes of meetings, trip reports, cover letters for resumes, and more.

 The Spence & Company Guide

 To Decision-Oriented Communication

 The Spence & Company Guide is a handy reference tool the size of a business card that summarizes the elements of an effective communication.
 It presents all the principles needed to organize and edit any message.